Russification of Ukraine: After the Partitions of Poland

-On the occasion of the Second Partition, Catherine ordered a medal struck depicting the double-headed eagle from the Russian imperial coat of arms holding in its clutches two maps.
-One had the territories attached to Russia in the First Partition, the other the territories attached in the Second Partition of 1793 with an inscription at the top: "I restore what had been torn away."
+The increase of Russian territory during the First Partition was defined by the principle of military defensibility, but the Second and Third Partitions were based on historical, religious, and ethnic identity.
+During the Second Partition, Catherine II ordered a medal struck depicting the double-headed eagle from the Russian imperial coat of arms holding two maps in its clutches: one was of Russian-annexed territory from the First Partition, and the other was the territory from the Second Partition.
+The medal was inscribed the words: "I restore what had been torn away."